dvdzkwsk/react-redux-starter-kit/README.md

 Styles
 ------

 All `.scss` imports will be run through the sass-loader and extracted during production builds.
-If you're requiring styles from a base styles directory (useful for generic, app-wide styles), you can make use of the `styles` alias, e.g.:
+If you're importing styles from a base styles directory (useful for generic, app-wide styles), you can make use of the `styles` alias, e.g.:

 ```js
 // current file: ~/src/components/some/nested/component/index.jsx